 Will rising interest rates mean lower house prices?

 It’s difficult to tell.
 The increase in house prices very much depends upon the supply and demand of property.
-With the supply of available property so low – and properties in short supply, the increased buyer demand ensures prices remain high.
 If, however, household finances are continually squeezed then experts do suggest that house prices will have slowed down by the end of the year.